rudrasro/FrontEnd3-Contest3/README.md

 #Tools Used

- HTML
+1. HTML
- CSS
+2. CSS
- JavaScript
+3. JavaScript
- Fetch API
+4. Fetch API

 #Features

- Responsive design optimized for different screen sizes Dynamically retrieves menu items using Fetch API and displays them on the page
+ 1. Responsive design optimized for different screen sizes.
+ 2. Dynamically retrieves menu items using Fetch API and displays them on the page